 - Speculative Documentary

 - Stock Dinosaurs: Coelophysis in the Triassic (the only dinosaur in that segment), along with Allosaurus, Apatosaurus, Stegosaurus, Ceratosaurus and Dilophosaurus from the Jurassic and Tyrannosaurus, Triceratops, "Anatotitan", and Quetzalcoatlus from the Cretaceous.

 - Too Dumb to Live: The dromaeosaurid attacking the Nothronychus head on, although both survive the attack.
-They then die when they're burned alive because they were too busy eating the corpse of the dead Zuniceratops to run away from the fire.
+They then die when they're burned alive in the forest fire because they were too busy eating the corpse of the dead Zuniceratops to run away from the fire.

 - Tyrannosaurus rex: The arguable "star" of the final segment, set at the end of the Cretaceous just before the mass extinction.

 - Wolverine Claws: Nothronychus.